fortega328/week1HW/README.md

 Accessibility Assignment
 ### These files were moved from one repo to another so the history may not be complete.

+## Fixed navBar link to element in page

 ## Added alt tags for Images

 ## Added some semantic tags in place of div